thynnine/pysic/doc/coordinator class.rst

 roughly to the number of neighbors of an atom, however, the bond order factors may depend also on the atomic distances, angles and other local geometric factors.

-To use a :class:`~pysic.Coordinator`, one must pass it first to a :class:`~pysic.Potential` object, which is further given to a :class:`~pysic.calculator.Pysic` calculator.
+To use a :class:`~pysic.interactions.bondorder.Coordinator`, one must pass it first to a :class:`~pysic.interactions.local.Potential` object, which is further given to a :class:`~pysic.calculator.Pysic` calculator.
 Then, one can use the calculator to calculate forces or just the bond order factors.
-When a :class:`~pysic.Coordinator` is added to a :class:`~pysic.Potential`, the potential is multiplied by the bond order factors as defined by the Coordinator.
+When a :class:`~pysic.interactions.bondorder.Coordinator` is added to a :class:`~pysic.interactions.local.Potential`, the potential is multiplied by the bond order factors as defined by the Coordinator.

 .. file:bond order potentials